Funding4HomeCare

 Your initial funding is just the beginning.
 The home care industry is growing rapidly, and you need a financial plan that can grow with it.
 Starting costs can range from $40,000 to over $350,000 depending on your agency type, so it’s vital to think beyond day one.
 Create a budget that accounts for future expenses like hiring more caregivers, marketing your services, and expanding your service area.
 Having a long-term financial strategy will help you make proactive decisions and build a sustainable business that can thrive for years to come.

-Build Your Agency for Sustainable Growth
+Setting Up Your Agency for Sustainable Growth

 Securing funding is a huge milestone, but what you do next is what truly sets your agency up for long-term success.
 Building a sustainable business isn’t just about getting bigger; it’s about becoming stronger, more efficient, and more resilient.
 It means making smart, intentional decisions with your capital to create a stable foundation that can weather the ups and downs of the home care industry.